kwon-23/cse15l-lab-reports/lab-report-2-week-1.md

 Remotely Connecting
 -------------------

 Remotely connecting to the ieng6 server is done through the ssh command, which stands for secure shell.
+To access the terminal on Visual Studio, go to the top toolbar to where it says **Terminal**, then select **New Terminal**.
+This will open a terminal you can type your commands into.
 In order to remotely connect to the ieng6 server, you need to type the command **ssh cs15lfa22__@ieng6.ucsd.edu**, where the space is for your personal two letter code.
+You can find this two letter code from the website [here](https://sdacs.ucsd.edu/~icc/index.php).
+Type in your username and student ID in order to get your class ID, which contains your two letter code.
 This command not only works for CSE 15L, as other classes can use this command by changing the class name and the quarter name.

 ![image](ieng6_login.JPG?raw=true)